-No MEC was found in MRS-05; however, MD has been discovered on the surface and in the subsurface (maximum depth of 36 inches) in MRS-05; therefore, the vertical extent of contamination is approximately 0 to 36 inches.
+No MEC was recovered during either the 2007 EE/CA or 2010 RI from within MRS-04; however, one MEC item was discovered during the 1950's sweep and MD has been discovered on the surface and in the subsurface (maximum depth of 18 inches) in MRS-06; therefore, the vertical extent of contamination is approximately 0 to 18 inches.
 The lateral extent of contamination is identified to be within the MRS boundaries.

-The two primary natural processes that may cause migration of MEC at the MRS include erosion and frost heave.
+The two primary natural processes that may cause migration of MEC at the project site include erosion and frost heave.
 In general, surface topography at Spencer Artillery Range is heavily wooded.
 Vegetation of the area includes forests of predominantly coniferous and deciduous trees.
 The heavy vegetation stabilizes the soil, minimizing the potential for erosion and frost heave.

-As summarized in Table 4, the potentially exposed population (human receptors) associated with MRS-05 includes part-time residents, site visitors, and recreational users (e.g., hikers, boy scouts, and hunters).
+As summarized in Table 4, the potentially exposed population associated with MRS-06 includes current landowners, future residents, construction workers, and site visitors.